 Understanding detox is an important component of treatment both by the individual suffering through this addiction and to the family that must support their loved one through the process.
 Detoxification, commonly called detox, is a complex process that removes toxins from drug and alcohol abuse from a person’s body.
 But, what is detox and what does that mean and what is involved in the process?

-At Lumiere Healing Centers, our goal is to provide you a comprehensive, safe detox program to help you to remove the substances in your body.
+At Lumiere Healing Centers, our goal is to provide you with a comprehensive, safe detox program to help you to remove the substances from your body.
 We provide a medically supervised detox program to ensure you are safely detoxing from the drugs and alcohol in your body.
 If you are struggling with alcohol and drug dependency right now, please call us now 24/7 for a confidential discussion about your options.
 Don’t wait to get help for you or your loved ones: 513-909-2225.

 In substance abuse detox, the goal is to allow the body to safely process and metabolize the drugs and alcohol within the system if this is feasible to do while the individual’s health is maintained.
 When this happens, it removes the toxins from the body.
 Detox is not treatment, but rather an instance in which the substances are removed from the body – there is much more treatment necessary to start on the road to recovery.